839 - the Vikings defeated the Picts in

 1996 - the Stone of Destiny was returned to

-Scotland, now on show at Edinburgh Castle.
+Scotland, for show at Edinburgh Castle.
 The

 Stone at Scone Palace is a Replica.